-- Offering them an opportunity to talk about the experience with their Pastoral Leader, Counsellor or member of administration; - Work through a safety plan with the student; - Informing the child's parents and meeting with the parents - Suggesting and role playing appropriate, positive anti-bullying behaviours with the child; - Offering continuing support when they feel they need it, and encouraging immediate reporting of incidents; - Mediation
+- Offering them an opportunity to talk about the experience with their Pastoral Leader, Counsellor or member of the CLT. - Work through a safety plan with the student. - Informing the child's parents and meeting with the parents. - Suggesting and role playing appropriate, positive anti-bullying behaviours with the child. - Offering continuing support when they feel they need it and encouraging immediate reporting of incidents. - Mediation.

-We support the perpetrator in the following ways:
+We support the child exhibiting bullying behaviours in the following ways

-- Offering them an opportunity to talk about the experience with their Pastoral Leader, Counsellor or member of administration; about what has happened and the behaviours they have been displaying; - Informing the child's parents and meeting with the parents - Continuing to monitor the student's behaviour and offering appropriate support; and - Enforcing appropriate consequences that are directly linked to the child's bullying Behaviour; - Responsible Thinking Plan and working through appropriate strategies and skills to stop behaviours
+- Offering them an opportunity to talk about the experience with their Pastoral Leader, Counsellor or member of CLT - about what has happened and the behaviours they have been displaying. - Informing the child's parents and meeting with the parents. - Continuing to monitor the student's behaviour and offering appropriate support. - Enforcing appropriate consequences that are directly linked to the child's bullying behaviour. - Responsible Thinking Plan and working through appropriate strategies and skills to stop behaviours.